Ready to create an LLC?

 While the requirements of your state might be fairly simple to comply with, you must also make sure that your name won’t infringe on another company’s trademark.

 For example, I could probably form Etsy, LLC with my state officials.
-But this won’t stop Etsy’s lawyers from sending me a cease and desist letter when I open a store featuring local handmade goods.
+But this won’t stop Etsy’s lawyers from sending me a cease and desist letter when I open a store featuring locally handmade goods.
 And that’s because the name that I picked, could confuse consumers and infringe on Etsy’s trademark.

 To check the availability of a trademark, you need to perform a detailed trademark search.
 You can find out my step-by-step process here.